Racism and Mental Health

 Educate yourself on the history of your race.
 Black history, for example, didn’t begin with slavery.
 Both Africa and the Caribbean have long and proud histories, with Africa being the birthplace of humanity and the cradle of civilization.
 The more you learn about the history of your race, the better you can steel yourself against the ignorance that fuels prejudice and discrimination.

 Research your family history.
 Grandparents, genealogical websites, and DNA testing can all help you investigate your family’s lineage, discover distant relatives, and explore your roots.
 Most of us can’t afford to travel to our ancestors’ homeland to experience it firsthand, but we can learn more about its history and culture online, watch relevant travel shows, or learn the country’s language and traditions.

 Embrace your culture through books, music, art, film, or food.
 Look for books written by black or minority authors, for example, films that tell stories important to your ethnicity, or art and music that speaks directly to you.
 Cook a meal in your ethnic cuisine or rekindle the unique customs and traditions of your culture.

 Strengthen your community ties.
 Sharing closer ties to people who share your experiences can help reduce the sense of isolation that often stems from racism.
-Join community groups and cultural programs, volunteer to help others in your community, or simply reach out to those in need—people at risk during COVID, for example, or kids in need of guidance or mentorship.
+Join community groups and cultural programs, volunteer to help others in your community, or simply reach out to those in need, such as kids requiring guidance or mentorship.